rahuldavanam/robustness-and-fairness-in-deep-learning/README.md

 # Robustness and fairness in deep learning

-This code is mostly based on Dongbin Na's (https://github.com/ndb796) code with a few modifications to suit the requirements of my task.
+This code is inspired by Dongbin Na's (https://github.com/ndb796) code and also uses his customized ResNet-18 model and his implementation of basic and untargeted training.

 ### To see the different phases of the project:
 * Run `basic_training.py` to conventionally train the model with benign data.